An easy, creamy, and comforting Vegan Tomato Basil Soup that’s nourishing and full of flavor. Just 1 pot is required to make the best soup ever!

 Dried Basil: If you don't have any fresh basil, you can use dried basil.
 The fresh will come through more but dried will be delicious as well.

 - Grilled Cheese: The perfect pair.
 My favorite way to make grilled cheese is with multiple types of vegan cheeses.
 I love Violife Aged Cheddar & Follow Your Heart Gouda or Provolone.

 - Croutons: Cut up a stale baguette and bake until crispy.

-- Panzanella: Which is a chopped salad of soaked stale bread, onions and tomatoes and cucumber with an olive oil and vinegar dressing.
-Yum!
+- Panzanella: Panzanella is a chopped salad of soaked stale bread, onions, tomatoes, and cucumber with olive oil and vinegar dressing.